We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 Please note that character 'E' was digitized with plain fill tool.
 If you need to create satin stitch lettering, please read "Manual digitizing of lettering" tutorial.

-Digitize all letters in the same way as the first letter E. Please note that start point of letter m is at the left size (picture below) and fill end point is at the right side.
+Digitize all letters in the same way as the first letter E. Please note that start point of letter m is at the left side (picture below) and fill end point is at the right side.
 To achieve this, place the nodes around the letter starting and ending at the left side.
 Then select node at the right side, click secondary mouse button and choose Place Fill End Point Here command.
-Start and end points are placed this way because we want to create connection stitches between the letters later.
+The start and end points are placed this way because we want to create connecting stitches between the letters later.

 Fig. 11.
 Digitized letter m.
 Start point is at the left side.
 Though the last point of the object is also at the left side (as the object is closed), the stitching will end on the right side of the letter, because Fill End Point has been assigned to the right-most node.